rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ## 29-Post Payment on each Window 1

 1. Use this API to post payment against the folio on each Window.
 There should be no balance left.
 Window 1 should be paid against Credit Card.

+## 29b-Post Payment on each Window 1 with OPI inactive OPTIONAL

+_Note_ Use this only if OPI is not active (see [step 15](#15-convert-pan-into-token)).
+This configuration will not be supported in the future.

+1. Use this API to post payment against the folio on each Window.
+There should be no balance left.
+Window 1 should be paid against Cash.

 ## 30-Post Payment on each Window 2